logo

 Choosing the Right Size

 The width is typically set to 100% so the visualization adapts to the width of your container.
-The height can be adjusted depending on the sorting algorithm.
+The height can be adjusted depending on the sorting algorithm and your layout.

-A height between 400 and 600 pixels works well for most of the algorithms.
+A height between 300 and 400 pixels works well for most of the algorithms.
 This provides enough room for the algorithm controls and the animated elements without making the page feel cramped.

 Final Reflection